-Management participated in 14 investor conferences and management road shows across Canada, the U.S. and Europe, with over 250 unique meetings with shareholders.
+Pembina engaged in approximately 250 unique meetings with shareholders, including participation in 14 investor conferences and road shows across Canada, the U.S., Asia, and Australia.

 Disclosure policy

 Pembina is committed to providing material information to shareholders and the public in a timely, accurate and balanced fashion.
 We have a disclosure policy that applies to all directors, executives, employees and any other person authorized to speak on our behalf, that sets out our procedures for timely dissemination of material information to the public.
 We also have a disclosure committee made up of the chief executive officer and our senior vice presidents who are responsible for reviewing and approving all material disclosure before it is released publicly.
 We regularly review our disclosure policy and update it as appropriate.